mgrady3/pLEASE-legacy/README.md

 Give the file executbale previleges using chmod +x
 Now this file should be an executable script which will run the python code and can be placed anywhere in your computer's directory structure.
 The file can be renamed anything and generally the extension can be omitted.
 So for example you could place the file on your Desktop and rename it to 'pLEASE-Start' Then this file can be double clicked to launch the code at any time.

 I have tested building of executables using the python package "pyinstaller" on a number of operating systems including: Ubuntu Linux (v.
-14), OS X.9, OS X.10, and Windows XP sp3.
+14), OS X.9 'Mavericks', OS X.10 'Yosemite', OS X.11 'El Capitan', and Windows XP sp3.

 In the future I will include instructions for the build process.
 The code can in principle be built as an executable for nearly all common Operating Systems so long as the Anaconda Python Distribution can be properly installed.
 If Anaconda is unsupported on the Target OS, its still possible to build, however the correct python distibution as well as all library dependencies must be then installed manually which could prove troublesome if one or more dependencies has trouble building.